StephenHanzlik/PiOS/README.md

 # PiOS

-To test this app, please follow the instructions closely.
+To test this app, fork & clone this repository, then follow the instructions closely.

 ## Raspberry Pi Server Setup
 ### Setup Networking